ghassanmas/faraj.io/en/pillars.md

 > This work on  progress, check back later...
 You can [track the progess there though](https://github.com/users/ghassanmas/projects/3)

+> Important note: the software used to generate key pairs might not even trust worthy, given to be sure a 100% number is prime it will take long time, thus algorthim might the calucalte it relies in probability.

 > Important note: this gudie might be releavnt to secure data tranmission between parties, but it doesn't or is irreleavnt for **anonymity**.
 In ohter wordes it will help you about the "What" of what you sent not the "To whom?" you send it.

 In this digital age, communicating has became so simple, easy, and almost free.
-However this comes with another cost, **our privacy**, and even [**survival**](/posts/shireen-abu-akleh-and-jamal-khashoggi/) for some.
+However this comes with another cost, **our privacy**, and even [**survival**](https://ghassan.blog/posts/shireen-abu-akleh-and-jamal-khashoggi/) for some.

 This might not be a matter or a concern for most poeple.
 However if you are journalists, activist then it could mean your freedom, or even your life.